Collected notes and photos from getting around.

 While I lived in London, I liked flying from/to here, as one could score very cheap flights to pretty much any European destination.
 The security's all right, most of the time — unless...

 Another time, in 2019, I came here and got stuck in a line for border control.
 Each person ahead of me took ages to get through.
 When I finally got to the counter, the agent took my ID card and started asking: "Which airport did you come from?"
 I answered, and he continued, "Where are you going, and how long are you going to stay here?"
-Now, this raised a red flag — I know these sorts of questions are common when travelling to a country where you need special visas and such.
-But when flying within the European Union (the good old days when the UK was a part of it...), you shouldn't be bothered by these questions.
-So instead of telling the guy a detailed itinerary of my trip, I asked if there's a new regulation requiring him to ask such questions.
-The guy, surprised, replied: "No, um, I'm just asking, curious."
-Well, good grief, there are hundreds of people waiting, and he just wanted to chat with folks.
+Now, this raised a red flag — I know these sorts of questions are common when traveling to a country where you need special visas and such.
+But when flying within the EU (The good old days when the UK was a part of it.), one shouldn't be bothered by these questions.
+So instead of telling the guy a detailed itinerary of my trip, I asked if there was a new regulation requiring him to ask such questions.
+The guy, surprised, replied: "No, um, I'm just curious."
+Well, good grief.
+Hundreds of people waiting, and he just wanted to chat with folks.

 The security, as much as it can be annoying, makes for good stories.
 More of them I got in...